The 6 Types of Procrastination and How to Beat Them

-In this blog post, we’ll look into five types of procrastinators: the perfectionist, the dreamer, the worrier, the crisis-maker and the overdoer.
+In this blog post, we’ll look into six types of procrastinators: the perfectionist, the dreamer, the worrier, the defier, the crisis-maker, and the overdoer.

-By analyzing your behavioral style, you’ll learn what type or types you may identify, and you will be able to find effective remedies to regain control of your life.
+By analyzing your behavioral style, you’ll understand why you’re procrastinating and how to find effective remedies to regain control of your life.

 You will be able to recognize the various types, and you will learn practical strategies to beat them, so let’s get started!